cunnane/xloil/docs/source/Events.rst

 SheetChange
 -----------
 Occurs when cells in any worksheet are changed by the user or by an external link.
-The first parameter is the worksheet name, the second is the changed range.
+Takes two paramters:

+* Worksheet name
+* Changed Range

 WorkbookActivate
 ----------------